EdwinVW/pitstop/README.md

 	>
 	> ![](img/restart-docker.png)

    Because this will start everything in the foreground, you will see all the logging being emitted from the different components.
-You will probably see a couple of *Unable to connect to bla, retrying in 5 sec.* messages in there.
+You will probably see a couple of *Unable to connect to RabbitMQ/SQL Server, retrying in 5 sec.* messages in there.
 This is expected and not a problem.
 This is Polly doing its work to make sure that failures that occur when calling a component that is still starting up are handled gracefully.

    The first time the services are started, the necessary databases are automatically created.
 You could check this by connecting to the SQL Server using SSMS (server *localhost*, port 1434; separate the server and port with a comma in SSMS: `localhost,1434`) and looking at the different databases: